The Fish: Is it retro? Is it modern? Or is it simply timeless?

 The fish is a surfboard that’s fast and maneuverable with excellent paddle power.
 You’ll find it worthy of everything from knee-high mush to heavier, hollow waves.

-The volume, width, and thickness of a fish combined with it’s short length and swallow tail makes for a super fast board, that’s easy to move around but maintains excellent hold when you want it.
+The volume, width, and thickness of a fish combined with its short length and swallow tail makes for a super fast board, that’s easy to move around but maintains excellent hold when you want it.

 Ride it as a twin, a quad, a thruster, whatever – and you’re bound to find a fish combination that works for you.
 Whether what you end up with is a traditional fish or not – who cares?
+It’s a beloved shape by all types of surfers, and you’ve got to try really hard to not enjoy yourself while riding a fish.

 The fish offers some great versatility for experienced surfers, and a short, but floaty option for beginners who are interested in trying something other than a longboard or funboard shape.